Service

 Tell Jose about your property

 Two minutes.
-No broker.
 He'll read it himself and reply within a business day.